Skilled Worker Visa

 What is a Skilled Worker visa?

-- must have a job offer that is eligible for this visa from a UK employer that has been approved by the Home Office, and which pays at least the minimum salary for the type of work you will be doing
+- Require a job offer that meets the eligibility criteria from a UK employer approved by the Home Office.
+The offered salary should also meet the minimum requirements for the type of work you will be undertaking

 - English language and maintenance requirements apply